clemenssielaff/notf/pynotf/pynotf/logic.md

            +---> S3
   ```

-  In this case, every Switch will work exactly the same, but since `S3` receives the Signal *after* `S4`, `R1` will not receive a Signal this time.
+  In this case, every Operator will work exactly the same, but since `S3` receives the Signal *after* `S4`, `R1` will not receive a Signal this time.
 Note that the order in which connections are made is still in the hand of the user so technically, both cases are "correct".
-However, especially if S3 is a Circuit Element that is removed and added back in on a regular basis (maybe a Widget in a Dialog that opens and closes regularly?), this will make for some hard-to-debug cases where the act of removing and immediately recreating a Switch can vastly alter the behavior of the Logic.
+However, especially if S3 is a Circuit Element that is removed and added back in on a regular basis (maybe a Widget in a Dialog that opens and closes regularly?), this will make for some hard-to-debug cases where the act of removing and immediately recreating a Operator can vastly alter the behavior of the Logic.

 * You can be sure that if a Receiver `R` is connected to an Emitter and is alive at the time that that Emitter emits an (unblockable, as is the default) Signal - the `R` will get it eventually, even if some earlier Receivers decide to delete `R`.
 The reason that is good is the same as in the example above.
 Maybe you don't know the rest of the state of the UI at any point.
 Maybe there is another Receiver that wants to delete `R` and depending on how the user clicked through the interface it might have either connected before or after `R` was connected.
 We will discuss another solution to this problem later on (emission priorities) but they might not be applicable in all situations.